ghazalkhateeb/PolybotServicePython/README.md

 ```
 python app.py
 ```
-2- The application will start running on http://localhost:8443/.  <br /> 3- Interact with the bot via your Telegram account by sending photos with captions indicating the desired image processing filter.
+2- The application will start running.  <br />
+3- Interact with the bot via your Telegram account by sending photos with captions indicating the desired image processing filter.

 Example: <br />